Lusk1nha/new-year-countdown/README.md

 In this project, I used React(create-react-app) and SASS.

-I learned more about Hooks as useState, useEffect, useRef, and figure out a little more about how that works React.
+I learned more about Hooks as useState, useEffect, and figure out a little more about how that works React.

 [This video was my inspiration to implement that app.](https://youtu.be/dtKciwk_si4).